zanata/zanata-platform/docs/user-guide/projects/project-settings.md

 </figure>

 ------------
+### Invite only

+This setting determines which users will be allowed to translate your project.
+When it is inactive, any translator can translate your project into their language, as long as their language is enabled in your project.
+When the setting is active, only translators in your [project team](/user-guide/projects/project-team/) are allowed to translate your project.

 ### Validations

 Validations run in the translation editor and help translators to provide translations that are valid for your project.
 Validations set to `Warning` or `Error` in this list will be displayed in the translation editor when an invalid translation has been entered.